-School records must show that a student attended a full day of school on the day of an assessment task.
+School records must show that a student attended all timetabled classes on the day of an assessment task.
 This is to ensure that no student is advantaged by using school time to work on an assessment task.
 Failure to attend all classes may result in a ZERO mark being given for the task.